 Signs Your Knee Implant May Have Become Unglued

-Potential symptoms of a loosening or defective knee implant can include:
+Potential symptoms of a loosening knee implant can include:

 Sometimes, a detached knee implant can be identified by x-ray tests.
 However, many surgeons have reported that they couldn’t tell a knee device had become loose until they performed a second surgery to see it directly.